Habbie/hello-dns/tdns/README.md

-an authoritative server should function, nothing quite says how to do things like actual running code.  `tdns` is small enough to read in one sitting and shows how DNS packets are parsed and generated.  `tdns` is currently written in C++, and is MIT licensed.
+an authoritative server should function, nothing quite says how to do things like actual running code.  `tdns` is small enough to read in one sitting and shows how DNS packets are parsed and generated.  `tdns` is currently written in C++ 2014, and is MIT licensed.
 Reimplementations in other languages are highly welcome, as these may be more accessible to other programmers.

+Please contact bert.hubert@powerdns.com or [@PowerDNS_Bert](https://twitter.com/PowerDNS_Bert) if you have plans or feedback.

 The goals of tdns are: